sta199-fa20-002/website/content/project/index.markdown

 - [Windows 10 built-in screen recording functionality](https://www.youtube.com/watch?v=OfPbr1mRDuo)
 - [Kap for screen recording](https://getkap.co/)

 You will post the presentation video in Warpwire, which is accessible from the the course Sakai site (bottom of the left-hand tool bar).

-To post your video on Warpwire:
+**To upload your video to Warpwire:**

 - Click the Warpwire tab in the course Sakai site.
 - Click the “+” and select “Upload files”.
 - Locate the video on your computer and click to upload.
 - Once you’ve uploaded the video to Warpwire, click to share the video and make a copy of the video’s URL.
 You will need this when you post the video in the discussion forum.

+**To post the video to the discussion forum:**

+- Click the Presentations tab in the course Sakai site.
+- Click the Presentations topic.
+- Click "Start New Presentation".
+- Make the title "Your Team Name: Project Title".
+For example, "Teaching Team: Analysis of Cars in the US".
+- Click the Warpwire icon (between the flag and shopping cart icons).
+- Select your video, then click “Insert 1 item.”
+This will embed your video in the conversation.
+- Under the video, paste the URL to your video.
+- You’re done!

+You can see the Teaching team example in Sakai.

 ## Project repository